-And, an added bonus is that this fitness activity tracker has controls to play, pause and skip songs on your smartphone playlist right from your wrist.
+And, a bonus is that this fitness activity tracker has controls to play, pause, and skip songs on your smartphone playlist right from your wrist.

-All in all, the Fitbit Surge Fitness SuperWatch is a strong regular fitness tracker.
+All in all, the Fitbit Surge Fitness SuperWatch is a robust regular fitness tracker.
 Designed for work out functionality, With GPS tracking, realtime work out stats along with a heart rate monitor.

-The Fitbit Charge 2 HR can provides constant heart rate monitoring on the wrist.
+The Fitbit Charge 2 HR can provide constant heart rate monitoring on the wrist.

-Battery life is great, and heart rate tracking as well as measure counting were both exceptionally precise.
+Battery life is excellent, and heart rate tracking, as well as to measure counting, were both exact.

-Its screen occurs to be a monochrome OLED display and it is pretty lively and simple to read.
+Its screen occurs to be a monochrome OLED display, and it is pretty lively and straightforward to read.

-If you would like a standalone fitness tracker.
-It is a good fitness tracker and with fairly priced.
+If you would like a standalone fitness tracker, it is an excellent fitness tracker and reasonably priced.

 It also allows you to check your physical fitness levels, perfect for athletes of all kinds, whether you are walking, running, or biking.

-This will allow it to transmit the information that it is receiving, allowing you to download it to your computer, and customize workouts so that you can become more physically fit.
+This will allow it to transmit the information that it is receiving, enabling you to download it to your computer and customize workouts so that you can become more physically fit.

 The continuous technology that uses, along with wireless connectivity, makes this the perfect device for people that are serious about working out.

-It can tell you many different things including how fast your heart is going, how far you have run or walked, what your pace was, and will even tell you how intense your workout actually was.
+It can tell you many different things, including how fast your heart is going, how far you have run or walked, what your pace was, and will even tell you how intense your workout was.

-This strapless monitor can also monitor how many calories you are burning, and it is able to work with many of the more popular fitness and health applications.
+This strapless monitor can also monitor how many calories you are burning, and it can work with many of the more popular fitness and health applications.